close

 Luxury palettes are tightly limited: black, deep navy, charcoal, oxblood, forest green, ivory, and metallic gold or copper.
 Black plus gold is the dominant tradition for fashion, hospitality, and fragrance.
 Black plus ivory works for minimal contemporary luxury.
 Oxblood and forest green appear in heritage food, spirits, and accessories.
 Three or more colors break the luxury code; restraint is part of the visual language.

-Luxury Logo Maker - Free — icon 2 green dc3fd4aac0dbdebadaecdaaeaffa
+Luxury Logo Maker - Free — icon 2 orange cdfbe8dc3cafcb8dabbdb1ba6ef4cbeabfff

 Design for the finish, not the screen